 <div class="code">{typeAttributes.code}</div>

-<template lwc:if={typeAttributes.additionalFields.Custom_Field__c}>
+<template lwc:if="{typeAttributes.additionalFields.Custom_Field__c}">

 <div class="meta">{typeAttributes.additionalFields.Custom_Field__c}</div>